Sarasota County Library System: Gulf Gate Library

 The Gulf Gate Library opened in 1977, originally located in a storefront on Gateway Avenue.
 On December 5, 1983, the library opened its doors.

 After much wear and tear over the years, the Friends of the Gulf Gate Library raised funds to build a new library.
 The library shut down in 2013 and temporarily relocated for two years to the Sarasota Square Mall.

 The new library re-opened to the public on January 24, 2015, at its original location.
 Upon its re-opening, the library received Reader's Digests "Most Impressive" award for the state of Florida in their "The Most Impressive Library in Every State" article.
 In 2016, the library was nominated as "the most beautiful library in Florida" by Tech Insider.

 North Port Library

 In 1975, funds were raised to purchase a two-bedroom house was purchased on Tamiami Trail, which was enlarged to serve as a library.
 It was a free library, staffed only by volunteers, and operating with 5,000 donated books.
 In 1992, the library outgrew the house and a new library building was built.
 The library now has a used book store.

+Pop-Up Library

+The Pop-Up Library is a mobile outreach service operated by Sarasota County Libraries and Historical Resources in Sarasota County, Florida.
+The service uses a fully staffed vehicle to provide library cards, circulation services, books, digital resources, Wi-Fi access, and technology assistance to communities with limited access to a traditional library branch.

+Launched in 2023 with support from the Library Foundation for Sarasota County and the William G. & Marie Selby Foundation, the Pop-Up Library was created to reduce transportation, scheduling, and geographic barriers to library use.
+The vehicle makes scheduled stops at childcare centers, retirement communities, senior centers, parks, and recreation facilities.
+Community partners may also request a visit.

+In its first year of operation, the Pop-Up Library completed approximately 150 stops throughout the county, serving residents who previously had limited access to library services.
+The Pop-Up Library also supports early literacy, digital access, and community engagement by offering storytimes, showcasing new materials, and helping residents connect with online county resources.